stenslae/Side-Channel/pulsar_report.md

 - **Enveloping** is a process that smooths signals and outlines its extremes.
 - The **Hilbert transform** phase shifts a signal by 90 degrees.
 When the raw signal is added to the Hilbert transform, this creates the **analytic signal.** The analytic signal quantifies how much the signal rotates over time.
 - The amplitude of the analytic signal was used as the envelope, capturing instantaneous amplitude independent from phase.
-- This method does not remove noise, but it reduces visible oscilations in the envelope because phase cancels out when calculating magnitude.
+- This method does not remove noise, but it reduces visible oscillations in the envelope because phase cancels out when calculating magnitude.
 - Because peak amplitudes are preserved while phase variations are ignored, periodic energy leakage becomes easier to detect in spectral analysis.

 #### Results